 The project was conceptualized by Lars C. Jorgensen and Monica D. Ray during their first visit to the Philippines.

-1992Stairway’s first collaborating partner, Kaibigan Foundation, brought their children for a camp, which became the beginning of a whole line of workshops, seminars and camps for hundreds of children over the next couple of years.
-Stairway became a resort for children and staff from our partners in Manila, where children and staff alike could pick up inspiration and motivation for further development.
-With the abundant exposure to nature and a wide range of visual and performance arts activities, Stairway had already found its particular niche in the network of organizations working for street children.
+1992Development of the site continued as we formed our first local partnership with Kaibigan, a Manila based street children organization.
+During their first visit to Stairway, Kaibigan brought 75 children for a camp.
+Stairway became a resort for children and staff from our partners in Manila, where small and big people alike could have a respite from the chaos of the city and pick up inspiration and motivation for further development.
+With the abundant exposure to nature and a wide range of visual and performance arts activities, Stairway had already found its niche in the network of organizations working for street children.

 1991Initial construction of the center with help from friends and volunteers continued.
 Everything was built in light materials like bamboo, coconut wood, and using straw for roofing.

 1990After their first visit in 1988, the founders had saved enough capital to move to the Philippines in April 1990 to begin the construction of the center.
 Friend and architect Christian Lund, who spent 3 to 5 months at the center every year during the initial period, took care of the design.